 The Ekka!
 It’s the annual agricultural show of Queensland, Australia, held at the Brisbane Showgrounds.
 Though the formal name is actually the Royal Queensland Show, most people refer to the 10 day event by it’s popular contraction of the word ‘Exhibition’.
+The Ekka is on every year during the second week of August and runs for ten days including two weekends.
+The busiest day is often the Wednesday, when the whole of Brisbane has a public holiday.

 What to See at the Ekka